Ella-0/Ella-0.github.io/no-gnu-linux.md

 ## Packages that can be selfhosted
  - samurai (build manually then with its self)
- - cmake (should work though bootstrapping may be difficult; may need to cross compile initially)
+ - cmake
  - llvm (requires python with libffi)
  - netbsd-curses (if build kati)
  - musl (if build kati)
  - python
  - kati
+ - rust
+ - doas
+ - byacc

 ## Packages that can't
  - linux (due to complex makefiles (kconfig))